-One of the main components to a great headshot has little to do with the technical skills of the photographer and instead comes directly from the person in front of the camera.
-When we’re creating your portrait, we’ll be working together to make sure you’re feeling comfortable and confident in each frame.
+One of the main components of a great headshot has little to do with the photographer’s technical skills and instead comes directly from the person in front of the camera.
+When creating your portrait, we’ll work together to ensure you feel comfortable and confident in each frame.

-Confidence is that element that turns headshots that are flat and ordinary into headshots that draw upon something much more profound than just the lines and curves that physically represent you.
+Confidence is that element that turns flat and ordinary headshots into portraits that draw upon something much more profound than just the lines and curves that physically represent you.
 This is what we’ll be looking to draw out together in your session.

-Natural confidence in front of the camera really is a rarity for most of us, including myself so I get it.
-But there are a few things you can do to prep yourself before your headshot session and that can also help while you are on set, because when you’re more comfortable you’re more confident.
+Natural confidence in front of the camera is a rarity for most of us, including myself, so I get it.
+But there are a few things you can do to prep yourself before your headshot session, and that can also help while you are on set because when you’re more comfortable, you’re more confident.

 You Be You